OpenSees/OpenSeesDocumentation/source/user/manual/output/NodeRecorder.rst

    6. If the **-timeSeries** option is being used, the recorded results are those obtained from the time series for the current time added to the response quantity measures.
 Need as many time series tags as dof specified.
 Useful for obtaining for example total acceleration as opposed to relative if user using UniformAcceleration to impose a ground motion.

    7. The -closeOnWrite option will slow the program down.
-It is useful if you want to see just exactly where the applocation is, as files are only written to disk when the operating system feels like it under typical operation.
+It is useful if you want to see just exactly where the application is, as files are only written to disk when the operating system feels like it under typical operation.

 .. admonition:: Example: